Saaifbanday/Docs-Test-Amplify/Writerside/topics/Activating-Licenses.md

 ![Try For Free](screenshots/Try For Free.png){ width="700" }{ border-effect="rounded" }

+2. __Complete the Form__ – Fill out the form that appears to provide the required user details.
-2. __Download & Install__ – User will be redirected to a page containing the software installer and activation instructions.
-Download and install the software on the device.
+3. __Download & Install__ – User will be redirected to a page containing the software installer and activation instructions.
+Download and install the software on the device as per the instructions provided in upcoming section.
-3. __Activate the Trial__ – After installation, launch the software.
+4. __Activate the Trial__ – After installation, launch the software.
 User will be prompted to enter the email ID to activate the trial license.

 Once activated, user can start exploring the software’s features during the trial period.